NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-Task.page.md

 Tasks will be automatically created by the central service but updates to statuses and attachment of input/output resources is the responsibility of the assigned organizations.

-An illustrative diagram of the links between ServiceRequests and Tasks are provided below (for the initial sample processing).
+An illustrative diagram of the links between ServiceRequests and Tasks are provided below (for the initial sample processing). **Note: not all resource links are represented, to increase legibility of the diagram**.
 In most cases, the full library of 10 tasks, as defined within {{pagelink:Genomic-Task-Code}}, will be 'spun-up', on submission of a Test order.
 Tasks related to Samples may be duplicated per Sample to allow tracking of work related to individual Samples as part of the same test request, or equally, may be omitted as in the case of Re-Analysis or Re-Interpretation where data from an existing sample is used, eliminating the need for additional wet-work.
 For the full cardinality breakdown see further guidance for the <a href="#code">Task.code</a> element.

 <plantuml>
 @startuml
 !pragma ratio 0.3
 left to right direction
 scale 1100 width
-together {
+entity SR as "Test Request" <<ServiceRequest>> together {
-entity SR as "Test Request" <<ServiceRequest>> entity P1 as "Patient" <<Patient>> entity S1 as "Raw Sample 1" <<Specimen>> entity S2 as "Raw Sample 2" <<Specimen>>
+'entity P1 as "Patient" <<Patient>> entity S1 as "Raw Sample 1" <<Specimen>> entity S2 as "Raw Sample 2" <<Specimen>>
+'entity PR as "Requester" <<PractitionerRole>>
 }
 'entity S1a as "Extracted Sample 1" <<Specimen>> 'entity S2a as "Extracted Sample 2" <<Specimen>>